epfllibrary/zotero-course/04-library/exercises-manage.md

 Which are the main fields for the reference of a journal article?
 And for a thesis, a report, a ?

-### exercise 4.6: Keep track of your readings
+### exercise 4.6: Comment your references

-Explore various possibilities of keeping track of your readings: Add a note on one item from your Library.
+Add insightful comments to your references: Add a note on one item from your Library

 ---